hsnucnmc/winter-2022/basic_commands.md

 - A file with permissions `rwxrwsr-x`.

-  A user who is classified as "others" can execute the file, and due to the `s` in group permissions, when the user execute the file, ge or she will become a member in its group.
+  A user who is classified as "others" can execute the file, and due to the `s` in group permissions, when the user execute the file, he or she will become a member in its group.

 A real example is `/user/bin/passwd`: `-rwsr-xr-x`.